belialboy/BlinkSnap/README.md

 # BlinkSnap
-This project captures images from Blink security cameras every working hour during the week and deposits the images in an S3 bucket
+This project captures images from Blink security cameras every working hour during the week and deposits the images in an S3